Skip to content

 Sales Strategy November 2025 • 6 min read

-The 3 Biggest Mistakes Consultants Make When A Prospect Goes Silent (And How To Fix Them)
+The 3 Biggest Mistakes Consultants Make When a contact Goes Silent (And How To Fix Them)

-The 3 Biggest Mistakes Consultants Make When A Prospect Goes Silent (And How To Fix Them)
+The 3 Biggest Mistakes Consultants Make When a contact Goes Silent (And How To Fix Them)

-When a prospect goes dark, the three mistakes that kill deals are panic-chasing with empty “just checking in” emails, passive waiting that lets the project fall off their radar, and discounting your own proposal before any objection has been raised.
+When a contact goes dark, the three mistakes that kill opportunities are panic-chasing with empty “just checking in” emails, passive waiting that lets the project fall off their radar, and discounting your own proposal before any objection has been raised.
 The fix for all three is a structured follow-up cadence that adds value at each touch and holds your nerve on price.

 Why does silence feel louder than a rejection?